cabforum/smime/SBR.md

 n. `subjectKeyIdentifier` (SHOULD be present)

-   This extension SHOULD be present and SHALL NOT be marked critical.
+   This extension SHALL NOT be marked critical.
 It SHOULD contain a value that is derived from the Public Key included in the Subscriber Certificate.

 #### 7.1.2.4 All certificates